openhab/openhab-addons/bundles/org.openhab.binding.daikin/README.md

 This add-on will broadcast messages on your local network looking for Daikin air conditioning units and adding them to the queue of new items discovered.
 You can also manually add a new item if you know the IP address.

+### BRP072C42 adapter discovery

+A BRP072C42 adapter requires a registered UUID to authenticate.
+Upon discovery, a UUID will be generated but the adapter's key must be entered in the Thing configuration to complete the UUID registration.

 ## Thing Configuration

-* host - The hostname of the Daikin air conditioner.
+* `host` - The hostname of the Daikin air conditioner.
 Typically you'd use an IP address such as `192.168.0.5` for this field.
-* refresh - The frequency with which to refresh information from the Daikin air conditioner specified in seconds.
+* `refresh` - The frequency with which to refresh information from the Daikin air conditioner specified in seconds.
 Defaults to 60 seconds.

+### Additional Thing configurations for BRP072C42 adapter

+* `secure` - Must be set to true for BRP072C42 to access it through https.
+* `uuid` - A UUID used to access the BRP072C42 adapter.
+A handy UUID generator can be found at https://www.uuidgenerator.net/.
+* `key` - The 13-digit key from the Daikin adapter.

 ## Channels

 The temperature channels have a precision of one half degree Celsius.
-For the BRP072A42:
+For the BRP072A42 and BRP072C42:

 | Channel Name | Description |
 |--------------|---------------------------------------------------------------------------------------------|